Chapter 17.52B

 A. Location and Timing of Mitigation.

-1. Restoration, creation, or enhancement actions should be undertaken on or adjacent to the site, or where restoration or enhancement of a former wetland is proposed, within the same watershed.
+1. Restoration, creation, or enhancement actions should be undertaken on or adjacent to the site where feasible and sustainable, or on sites identified in the CAMP, or on other sites in Mukilteo or its UGA identified through a watershed approach.
 Replacement in-kind of the impacted wetland is preferred for creation, restoration, or enhancement actions.
-The city may accept or recommend restoration, creation, or enhancement which is off-site and/or out-of-kind if the applicant can demonstrate that on-site or in-kind restoration, creation, or enhancement is infeasible due to constraints such as parcel size or wetland type, or that a wetland of a different type or location is justified based on regional needs or functions
+The city may accept or recommend restoration, creation, or enhancement which is off site and/or out-of-kind if the applicant can demonstrate that on-site or in-kind restoration, creation, or enhancement is infeasible due to constraints such as parcel size or wetland type, or that a wetland of a different type or location is justified based on regional needs or functions.

 3. Any agreed upon mitigation plan shall be completed before initiation of other permitted activities, unless a phased or concurrent schedule has been approved by the city.